 Individuals who suffer from binge eating disorder frequently consume large amounts of food, sometimes up to 15,000 calories in one sitting.
-They often eat when no one is around, and they might be compelled to hide and hoard their food.
-Binge eaters do not induce vomiting after eating (those who binge and purge suffer from a different eating disorder called bulimia) and are often overweight or obese.
-About two percent of adults in the United States suffer from binge eating disorder.
+They often eat when no one is around, and they might feel compelled to hide and hoard their food.
+Binge eaters don’t induce vomiting after eating and are often overweight or obese.
+Those who binge and purge suffer from a different eating disorder called bulimia.
+About 2 percent of adults in the United States suffer from binge eating disorder.

-Causes vary depending on the individual, and in some cases the cause of the disorder may never be known.
+Causes vary depending on the individual.
+In some cases, the cause of the disorder may never be known.
 Binge eating is often the result of a series of abnormal activities in the brain.
 Depression, extreme dieting, and stress might cause these.
-Some theories suggest that binge eating may be genetic; it often runs in families.
+Some theories suggest that binge eating may be genetic, as it often runs in families.

 Eating disorders are unpredictable and can affect anyone.
 The following factors indicate elevated risk: